RTEMS/rtems-docs/eng/vc-authors.rst

 If you are going to work exclusively with one branch for a while, you might want to configure git to automatically push that branch when you use git push.
-By default git push will use the local master branch, but you can use the `test` branch as the source of your changes:
+By default git push will use the local main branch, but you can use the `test` branch as the source of your changes:

 .. code-block:: shell

-  # git config remote.origin.push test:master
+  # git config remote.origin.push test:main

-Now git push will merge into your master branch on your personal repository.
+Now git push will merge into your main branch on your personal repository.
 You can also setup a remote branch:

 .. code-block:: shell